By: Jenna Bishop on November 24th, 2024

 - Review succession plans and development plans for your high-potential employees

-- Take a look at your training budget and remind employees of training and professional development opportunities.
+- Evaluate your training budget and remind employees of training and professional development opportunities.

 - Update your required annual training schedule.